 Small Business Engine

 In the U.S. more than 50 percent of the working population works in a small business.
 And small businesses have generated more than 65 percent of the net new jobs since 1995.
 Named the 2013 and 2004 “Business Incubator of the Year” by the National Business Incubation Association, UCF launched the Technology Incubator in 1999 to give small, locally-relevant businesses the guidance they needed to succeed.
-In the last two years, UCF incubator companies helped create and sustain more than 3,200 new jobs in the Central Florida region, generating more than $18.5 million in state and local taxes and had a total regional economic output of more than $620 million.
+Our Business Incubation Program, which provides startup companies with the incubator tools and support they need to become stable and high-growth enterprises, has helped create and sustain more than 3,600 local jobs and have had an impact of $2.48B on regional economic output.

 Video game producer Electronic Arts (EA) was in need of skilled workers and had approached other universities.
 But the best partnership opportunity came when the City of Orlando, the State of Florida, the Economic Development Commission and others joined forces to form the Florida Interactive Entertainment Academy (FIEA) at UCF.